 Mandatory qualifications should:

-1. Have as their main objective and outcome the raised achievement11 of deaf children and young people, through improving participants' professional knowledge, understanding and skills.
+1. Have as their main objective and outcome the raised achievement of deafblind children and young people, through improving participants' professional knowledge, understanding and skills.

 Successful applications for approval to run MQ courses will demonstrate that provision will: